Geek Dashboard

 bundletool.jar and app bundle placed in the same folder

 Now open the Command Prompt (Windows) or Terminal (Mac) and change the directory to your Desktop folder using the CD command.
-To generate an APK set archive (.apks) file containing different APK files of all devices configurations your app supports, run the build-apks command as shown below.
+To generate an APK set archive (.apks) file containing different APK files of all device configurations your app supports, run the build-apks command as shown below.

 java -jar bundletool.jar build-apks --bundle=nhl.aab --output=nhl.apks